 The Sea Turtle Conservancy is the oldest and most accomplished sea turtle organization in the world!
 STC is a not-for-profit 501(c)(3) membership organization based in Gainesville, Florida.
 STC was founded in 1959 by Mr. Joshua B. Powers in response to renowned ecologist Dr. Archie Carr’s award-winning book, The Windward Road, which first alerted the world to the plight of sea turtles.
 Dr. Carr (pictured) served as Scientific Director of STC from 1959 until his death in 1987.
-Since our founding, STC’s research and conservation initiatives have been instrumental in saving the Caribbean green turtle from immediate extinction, as well as raising awareness and protection for sea turtles across the globe with nearly 50 years of experience in national and international sea turtle conservation, research and educational endeavors.
+Since our founding, STC’s research and conservation initiatives have been instrumental in saving the Caribbean green turtle from immediate extinction, as well as raising awareness and protection for sea turtles across the globe with over 60 years of experience in national and international sea turtle conservation, research and educational endeavors.
 The organization began its work in Costa Rica, but has expanded its research and conservation efforts throughout Central America and the Wider Caribbean.

 Turtle Studies in Tortuguero, Costa Rica